DataDog/datadog-agent/docs/dev/agent_dev_env.md

 Python, you can do `invoke deps --no-checks` to prevent cloning and pip install.
-If you are already doing development on [integrations-core][integrations-core], you can specify a path to [integrations-core][integrations-core] using the `--core-dir` option or `DD_CORE_DIR` environment variable to omit just the cloning step.
+If you are already doing development on [integrations-core][integrations-core], you can specify a path to [integrations-core][integrations-core] using the `--core-dir` option or `STACKSTATE_INTEGRATIONS_DIR` environment variable to omit just the cloning step.

 ## System or Embedded?